Ninja Gaiden (2004 video game): Merchandise

 Tecmo has built up a line of merchandise around the Ninja Gaiden name.
 Its online shop carries apparel and accessories such as caps, wristbands, T-shirts, key holders, and mugs.
 Most of the merchandise is based on that associated with the various Ninja Gaiden game launches or given as prizes in the Master Ninja Tournaments.
-Tecmo also published the original soundtrack of the game under their record label Wake Up on March 20, 2004.
+Tecmo also published the original soundtrack under their record label Wake Up on March 20, 2004.
 Kotobukiya, a figurine maker, includes 1/6 scale plastic figurines of Ninja Gaiden characters in their range of products.
 As of 2007, they have produced figures of Ryu, Ayane, Kureha and Rachel.

 Other versions

 Tecmo published two additional versions of Ninja Gaiden: Ninja Gaiden Black for Xbox and Ninja Gaiden Sigma for PlayStation 3.
 Essentially the same game as the original, they tell the same story of Ryu and the Dark Dragon Blade but include additional content and updated game mechanics.
-Although Itagaki deemed Black to be the final version of Ninja Gaiden, Tecmo subsequently ported the game to the PlayStation 3 as Sigma.
+Although Itagaki deemed Black to be the final version of Ninja Gaiden, Tecmo ported it to the PlayStation 3 as Sigma.

 In addition to the narrative Story Mode, Black and Sigma introduced a gameplay variation called Mission Mode.
 Focused on action rather than character development, this provides combat-based missions set mainly in small areas, where the player's goal is to "destroy all enemies".
 In both Story and Mission modes, game scoring is based on the player's speed in clearing encounters, the number of kills achieved, the number of unused ninpo spells remaining at the end, and the amount of cash collected.
 Players can compare their scores on online ranking boards.